stampit-org/docs/basics.md

 # Basics

+## Creating Stamps

-Stampit gives you several ways to compose your objects.
+Stampit gives you several ways to create your objects.

-## Pass plain descriptor
+### Pass plain descriptor

 You can pass standard [stamp descriptor](/composition.md) to stampit.